-Pupils are required to submit a recording of a program of their choice lasting between 5 -7 minutes.
-Pupils may perform solo or ensemble items or a mixture of both.
-Pupils will need to perform pieces of grade 5 standard or above to access the top marks for performances.
-All pieces must be recorded in one continuous take but can be recorded at any point during the year.
+Students are required to submit a recording of a program of their choice lasting no less than 6 minutes.
+Students may perform solo or ensemble items or a mixture of both.
+Students will need to perform pieces of grade 5 standard or above to access the top marks for performances.
+All pieces must be recorded in one continuous take as part of a public recital and must be recorded after March 1st in the year the exam is to be taken but can be recorded at any point during the year.